 I write a lot about my inner physique, dissecting the decisions I make/I’ve made with the hope that I won’t repeat the mistakes that may have lead me down that path in the first place.
 However, I believe that everything we experience is meant to happen (to some degree), that challenges are put in our way to help us grow and determine which direction our lives go in.
 There have been several times in my life where a certain event has completely changed my life.
 For example, getting into university.
 The only university to accept me on ‘clearing day’ (a day in August where remaining university places are offered in an online free for all) was the University of Huddersfield.
 There were 9 places available and 15 of us interviewing.
 I got in through the skin of my teeth but by being given that chance, my life changed direction forever.
 It took me out of a council estate and minimum wage job into a career where I see life and death every day.

-The biggest cross roads in my life happened 12 and a half years ago when the 4 membered family unit was suddenly split directly down the middle and the constant fear of being slapped or strangled disappeared instantaneously.
+The biggest cross roads in my life happened 12 and a half years ago when my 4 membered family unit was suddenly split directly down the middle and the constant fear of being slapped or strangled disappeared instantaneously.
 You see, the first 15 years of my life were rather… unconventional.
 My family consisted of 4 people: My mum, my dad, my sister and I. I didn’t know my grandparents or uncles/aunts.
 I knew absolutely nothing of my extended family and whenever I brought it up, the conversation was shut down very quickly.
 At the time, I didn’t really care.
 The only thing I really missed out on was baking cakes with my grandmother during the school holidays.
 I was so envious of my friends whenever they moaned to me about their stereotypical grandparently activities.

 The man from whom I share half my DNA with was a controlling, manipulative, abusive dwarf of a human who’s greatest pleasure in life was to belittle anyone remotely close to him.
 This uninspiring, overweight specimen was the reason I didn’t know any of my extended family.
 Successful manipulating my (at the time) vulnerable mother, he moved us away from Norfolk, isolating us in a small mining town in Nottinghamshire where we remained for a further 9 years.